How Does a Reciprocating Pump Work? (3D Animation Style Guide)

 • Equipped with piston rings or packing

-• Prevents fluid leakage between piston and cylinder wall
+• Prevents fluid leakage between the piston and the cylinder wall

 3. Piston Rod